Working safely with young people who display harmful sexual behaviour

 - The wishes of the sibling who has been harmed need to be given the highest consideration but do not overload them with the responsibility to make decisions.
 The professionals working with the family/whānau need to be aware that the victim may feel guilty that their sibling has had to move out and/or may miss them

 - Do not make promises about timeframes for the young person to move back home.
 Risk and safety factors, rather than timeframes, will need to be assessed in order to guide the decision making process.
 Maintaining family/whānau relationships may be a realistic goal to work towards with the family/whānau, whereas reunification may not be realistic

 - How will the family/whānau manage contact and/or re-unification safely?

 - Are there other behaviours within the family/whānau that need to be addressed as part of the young person’s plan such as bullying behaviour?

 - How will the sibling who has been harmed be supported and have their physical and emotional safety needs met?

-- Continually clarify the treatment provider's position, Child Youth and Family's position and plans to move forward.
+- Continually clarify the position of the treatment provider and of Oranga Tamariki, and plans to move forward.
 Reviews are an important part of safely working with a family/whānau where sibling abuse has occurred.